 SOS Social Centres work to support local families

 SOS Children’s Villages has been present in Migdal Haekek since 1997, working to support vulnerable children and their families.
 In 2007, the SOS Social Centre opened, providing struggling parents with a safe, professional day care option for their children as they go to work or search for employment.
 In 2010, SOS Children opened a social centre in Qa’abiya, which offers assistance to families through its family strengthening programme and provides support in specific areas of development.

-SOS Children works in co-operation with local authorities and community leaders to organise day and after school care for children living in poverty or considered ‘at-risk’.
+We work with the local authority and the community in order to organise day and after school care for children living in poverty or considered ‘at-risk’.

 Caring family homes

-Our youngest SOS children attend local nurseries with children from families living in the surrounding areas.
-This allows the children to form friendships in a happy and safe place and integrate into their community from an early age.
+SOS infants attend local nurseries with children from the community, encouraging them to form friendships in a happy and safe place and integrate into their community from an early age.

-The SOS Youth Programme supports young people when they are ready to move out of the family home.
-They are able to continue their education or vocational training in a semi-independent living environment, under the guidance of a professional counsellor.
+The SOS Youth Programme supports young people when they are ready to leave their SOS family.
+They are able to continue education or vocational training in a semi-independent living environment, under the guidance of a professional counsellor.
 Our young adults maintain close contact with their SOS Mother and siblings and are supported as they make the transition to adulthood.